In the old city center of Bordeaux, there are a lot of things to discover and one of them is the wine bar Wine More Time.

 N: Could you explain your wine background and how did you decide to open Wine More Time?

 J.A.: We created Wine More Time in 2010 with my associate, Alexandre Lahitte.
-He has a more commercial background, he is graduated from IPC Wine and Spirit in Bordeaux and I have more technical background since I am a sommelier since 12 years, before I worked in a restaurant, I also made vinifications in Côtes du Rhône, so I touched every step of winemaking until the end.
+He has a more commercial background, he is graduated from IPC Wine and Spirit in Bordeaux and I have more technical background since I am a sommelier since twelve years, before I worked in a restaurant, I also made vinifications in Côtes du Rhône, so I touched every step of winemaking until the end.
 I met Alexandre when we were both working in ‘La Winery’.
-He had the idea to open a wine cellar and I was thinking to open a wine bar, so we brought our ideas together and we created Wine More Time.
+He had the idea to open a wine cellar and I was thinking of opening a wine bar, so we brought our ideas together and we created Wine More Time.

 N: How many different wines do you have?
 From which regions?